 “No slaves around here.
 You wanna hit the weed?”

 “Later.
 I’m too nervous now.”

-I felt his forehead, “But cool as a cucumber.”
+I feel his forehead, “But cool as a cucumber.”

 “You’re a special dude, Tim.
 You wanna be set up with a brother?”

 “Naw.
 I got my hands full right now.”

 “Jack’s a hot tamale.
 Somehow I feel jealous.”